 If collaborative software localization sounds like a mess, relax.
 POEditor lets you know of your fellow translators' whereabouts when you're sharing the same language page, and automatically saves any changes you make to the translation.

-Connect your POEditor account to Slack or HipChat and never miss any important events during the localization process.
-Add your localization team members to dedicated rooms/channels, and you'll always be on the same page, in real time.
+Connect your POEditor account to Slack and never miss any important events during the localization process.
+Add your localization team members to dedicated channels, and you'll always be on the same page, in real time.

 Purchase professional human translations for your localization project directly from your POEditor account.
 We've neatly aggregated the translation providers we are partners with, for you to easily compare and integrate into your continuous localization workflow.